-There were no securities or other contracts that had a dilutive effect during the twelve months ended December 31, 2023 and 2022, and therefore the weighted-average common shares outstanding used to calculate both basic and diluted EPS are the same.
+There were no securities or other contracts that had a dilutive effect during the twelve months ended December 31, 2024 and 2023, and therefore the weighted-average common shares outstanding used to calculate both basic and diluted EPS are the same.
 Shares held by the Employee Stock Ownership Plan ("ESOP") that have not been allocated to employees in accordance with the terms of the ESOP, referred to as "unallocated ESOP shares", are not deemed outstanding for purposes of the EPS calculation.

-Year Ended December 31, 2023 2022 Net (loss) income applicable to common shares \$ (3,957) \$ 27 Average number of common shares outstanding 5,404,371 5,131,758 Less: Average unallocated ESOP shares 399,873 402,522 Average number of common shares outstanding used to calculate basic earnings per common share 5,004,498 4,729,236 (Loss) Earnings per common share basic and diluted \$ (0.79) \$ 0.01
+Year Ended December 31, 2024 2023 Net loss applicable to common shares \$ (789) \$ (3,957) Average number of common shares outstanding 5,289,932 5,404,371 Less: Average unallocated ESOP shares 378,471 399,873 Average number of common shares outstanding used to calculate basic earnings per common share 4,911,461 5,004,498 Loss per common share basic and diluted \$ (0.16) \$ (0.79)

 All unallocated ESOP shares have been excluded from the calculation of basic and diluted EPS.
-The computation of diluted earnings per share excludes certain outstanding share option awards that were outstanding and anti-dilutive, since the grant date fair value of these outstanding share option awards exceeded the average market price of the Company's common shares.
+Due to the net loss position, all outstanding share option awards are anti-dilutive and excluded from the computation of diluted earnings per share.

-Note 17: Condensed Parent Only Financial Information
+Note 16: Condensed Parent Only Financial Information